fusecodecamp2019/IntroToReact/readme.md

   }
 }
 ```

 3. Move the contents of the `<header></header>` tag into the return value of of the Header.render function you created in the last step.
 Make sure to leave the `<header></header>` tag on the page.

 4. Note that JSX syntax does not agree with the use of the "class" attribute.
 Inside your render function you will need to rename any "class" attributes to "className".

 5. Add the below 2 statements at the end of the "header.js" file.
 ```
 const headerDomContainer = document.querySelector('header');
 ReactDOM.render(React.createElement(Header), headerDomContainer);
 ```
+This finds the `<header></header>` tag via the "header CSS selector and renders your Footer component into that location in the HTML.
+This is what the "react-dom" library is imported to provide.

 6. Add a `<script></script>` tag to import your header component into the index.html page.
 Place this script tag as the last line inside the `<header></header>` tag.
 ```html
 <script defer type="module" src="dist/components/header.js"></script>